MI-4A Maple Diversion South Utility Relocation Project Reaches Substantial Completion

 MI-4A Project Area

 Time lapse cameras have been placed at two locations along this phase of the project.
 Select the image to enlarge it and then you can play the slide show to see the progress.
 Images are updated approximately every 15 minutes.

 Phases MI-4/MI-4A Maple Diversion

 urban flood control

-determine if there is a federal interest in any portion of the
+determined that there is a federal interest in this phase of the

 Both 6th Street and Canadian Pacific Railroad would be realigned as a part of the project and a railroad bridge would be constructed of the diversion channel.
 Additional features include a shared use path and aquatic recreation opportunities.

 In order to be in a position to begin construction should funding be appropriated, the project has been broken into several phases including MI-4A which includes the relocation of existing municipal utilities in order to clear the path for the project.
 This phase began construction in August 2020 and is scheduled to be fully completed in 2022.

 The total project cost is estimated at $85 million.
 If the project is federally authorized and appropriated, the federal share of the cost would be 65% and the state and local share would each be 17.5%.